 Untangling the concepts of ‘Competency’ and ‘Performance’

-Like much of the languages of Human Resources the terms ‘Competency’ and ‘Performance’ have no commonly accepted meaning in practice.
+Like much of the language of Human Resources the terms ‘Competency’ and ‘Performance’ have no commonly accepted meaning in practice.

 competency soup